Association of Alumnae Rosemary D. Mazzatenta Scholars Award

 Proposals representing any disciplinary field are welcome.
 Students may be engaged in this work at Penn or elsewhere, and grants typically range from $500 to $1,500.

-Prospective applicants are strongly encouraged to speak with potential faculty mentors as early as possible, and applicants are invited to discuss their ideas with Dr. Ann Vernon-Grey, Associate Director for Research at the Center for Undergraduate Research and Fellowships (CURF).
-Please call 215-746-6488 to schedule an appointment.
+Prospective applicants are strongly encouraged to speak with potential faculty mentors as early as possible, and applicants are invited to discuss their ideas with Dr. Kerry Milch, Associate Director for Undergraduate Research, or Dr. Ann Vernon-Grey, Senior Associate Director for Undergraduate Research, at the Center for Undergraduate Research and Fellowships (CURF).

 Procedure for Application